 Limits on Invention Assignment Agreements

 States differ in legislative limits on the extent that an employer can claim inventions assignment and employee agreement to give up rights to ownership and enrichment of patents.
 Employees can consult with an attorney licensed in the jurisdiction where they are employed, to learn the limits to assent to contract prior to signatory.
-Invention assignment agreement may not valid, as some states like Washington, have recently eliminated obligation to employers if the idea or invention is created entirely on the employee’s own time, and not derived from or using employer’ intellectual property or resources.
+Invention assignment agreement may not valid, as some states like Washington, have recently eliminated the obligation to employers if the idea or invention is created entirely on the employee’s own time, and not derived from or using the employer’s intellectual property or resources.

 Should You Sign an Assignment Agreement?

 If employment is contingent on signing an invention assignment agreement, and the would-be employee person anticipates innovation in an area that will lead to the creation of a valuable invention during employment, legal counsel can assist in drafting contracts that protect an individual from rights infringement and ownership of original work.
-At will employers and employees can retain the right to terminate an employment agreement, and it is legal for an employer to modify contract with an invention assignment agreement as a condition of employment post-hire.
+At will employers and employees can retain the right to terminate an employment agreement, and it is legal for an employer to modify a contract with an invention assignment agreement as a condition of employment post-hire.

 Inquiries about proprietary information and inventions agreements in your state, post your legal need on the UpCounsel marketplace.
 UpCounsel lawyers represent the top 5 percent attorneys in the United States, graduating from top law schools such as Harvard Law School and Yale Law School.
-UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Menlo Ventures.
+UpCounsel attorneys have an average of 14 years of legal experience and have represented corporate clients like Google and Menlo Ventures.